-Due to the nature of the tasks, the written tasks - Tasks B(i-iii) and C are permitted to be completed by the candidate under quiet, uninterrupted conditions with the candidate working independently.
+Due to the nature of the tasks, the written tasks - Tasks B(i-ii) and C(i-ii) are permitted to be completed by the candidate under quiet, uninterrupted conditions with the candidate working independently.
 The tasks do not require full supervision however the tutor/internal assessor must be able to confirm the authenticity of candidates' final work.